 - Help CTMs become more efficient.

-Limiting extra long hours most days of the week is another way to achieve a better work-life balance.
+Limiting extra-long hours most days of the week is another way to achieve a better work-life balance.

 Very well put.
 I appreciate the detail.